coding-horror/basic-computer-games/00_Alternate_Languages/91_Train/MiniScript/README.md

 Ways to play:

+0. "Try-It!" page on the web:
+Go to https://miniscript.org/tryit/, clear the default program from the source code editor, paste in the contents of train.ms, and click the "Run Script" button.

 1. Command-Line MiniScript:
 Download for your system from https://miniscript.org/cmdline/, install, and then run the program with a command such as: